 Has your pet been acting strange?
 Is your dog or cat looking more lethargic than usual, and you’re not sure why?
 If so, we can help you look for answers.
 Mille Lacs Veterinary Group offers advanced cat and dog imaging and diagnostic services which allow us to examine dogs and cats internally.
-These services include cat and dog X-rays, ultrasound, urine and fecal testing, comprehensive in-house blood panels, and an extensive array of tests available from our outside diagnostic lab.
+These services include X-rays, ultrasound, urine and fecal testing, comprehensive in-house blood panels, and an extensive array of tests available from our outside diagnostic lab.

 Ultrasound & X-rays

 X-rays and ultrasound are two of the most commonly used forms of diagnostic imaging in veterinary medicine.
 With an ultrasound exam, we produce a two-dimensional image of the internal organs in real time using the echoes of sound waves.
 We can examine any organ in the body, including the heart.
 X-rays are similar to ultrasound in that they also allow for a safe, non-invasive internal examination.
 Yet, instead of sound waves, they use radiation to create the image.
 The main difference, however, is that ultrasound is excellent for visualizing organs (soft tissue) and X-rays are more helpful for visualizing bones.